Master of Science (M.S.) Major in Data Analytics and Information Systems (Thesis Option)

 Grade Mode: Standard Letter

-An in-depth study of the project management body of knowledge as applied to Information Technology with emphasis on Agile methodologies and the processes of managing scope, costs, schedules, quality and risks.
-Includes program management, system planning and design methodologies, material & capacity requirements, human, cultural, & international issues and their impact on the organization.
+This course provides an in-depth study of the project management body of knowledge as applied to Information Technology, emphasizing Agile methodologies and the processes of managing scope, costs, schedules, quality, and risks.
+Topics Include program management, system planning and design methodologies, material & capacity requirements, human, cultural, & international issues, and their impact on the organization.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.